apache/streampipes/cli/README.md

 # streampipes restart backend consul
 ```

-**Clean** your system and remove created StreamPipes Docker volumes
+**Clean** your system and remove created StreamPipes Docker volumes (if not already cleaned when shutting down the environment (see above `streampipes down -v`).
 ```bash
 streampipes clean
 ```